HeinrichFilter/pusher-parse-cloud-code-server/README.md

 Registering at <http://pusher.com> and use the application credentials within your app as shown below.

-This library is based on the [pusher / pusher-node-server](https://github.com/pusher/pusher-node-server) but unfortunately this library has dependencies that are incompatible with Parse Cloud Code.
-All incompatible libraries calls were replaced with alternatives found on the web (see Credits)
+This code is based on [pusher / pusher-node-server](https://github.com/pusher/pusher-node-server) which unfortunately depends on libraries that are incompatible with Parse Cloud Code.
+All incompatible libraries calls were replaced with alternatives found from the web (see Credits)

-Note: This new library has not been extensively tested.
+Note: This new library has not been extensively tested yet.
 It works for my use case of triggering an event on a private channel.
-Please let me know if it is not working as expected or if something can be improved.
+Please let me know if it is not working as expected or if anything can be improved.

 ## Installation

-After you created your Cloud Code structure copy all the js files from this repo into the cloud directory.
+After you created your Parse Cloud Code structure copy all the js files from this repo into the `cloud` directory.

 ## How to use